httpsworldview/openmeters/docs/licenses/iced_widget_pane_grid.md

 # Iced pane_grid licensing

 The files under `src/ui/pane_grid/` are adapted from the `pane_grid` widget in [`iced_widget` v0.13.4](https://github.com/iced-rs/iced).

-The live code is a lightweight adaptation that only supports horizontal ordering and simple pane swapping.

-The original source is licensed under the MIT License.
-In accordance with that license:
+The original code is licensed under the MIT License:

-- These files retain the original copyright header, with an added note indicating they are adapted from `iced_widget`.
-- The `iced_widget` MIT License text is reproduced below for convenience.

 ```text
 MIT License